On being a Christian Arab-American woman in America

 The day after my ten-year old self and my family arrived in Lebanon, war broke out and Lebanon’s only airport in Beirut was forced to close.
 The seaports were blockaded and roads and bridges were destroyed.
 We evacuated on a Canadian ship, became refugees on the tiny island of Cyprus, and eventually made it safely back to the United States.
 That’s the extent of what I was able to put together, from my own memories as well as from the stories I have heard my mother telling her concerned friends.

-What I know now, after hours of uncomfortable research, is that the war that ruined my childhood summers has a name; the 34-day military conflict is called the 2006 Israel-Hezbollah War, known in Lebanon as the July War (حرب تموز, Ḥarb Tammūz).
+What I know now, after hours of research, is that the war that shattered my childhood summers has a name; the 34-day military conflict is called the 2006 Israel-Hezbollah War, known in Lebanon as the July War (حرب تموز, Ḥarb Tammūz).
 Wikipedia tells me the primary parties involved were the Hezbollah paramilitary forces and the Israel Defense Forces (IDF).
 On paper, the war ended on August 14th with a United Nations-brokered ceasefire, but in reality, it ended on September 8th when Israel lifted its naval blockade of Lebanon.
 Between 1,191 and 1,300 Lebanese people were killed (mostly civilians), as well as 165 Israelis (44 civilians).
 The month-long struggle, which mostly consisted of Israeli aerial bombardment of Lebanon and Hezbollah rocket attacks on northern Israel in response, left Lebanese civil infrastructure severely damaged and displaced approximately one million Lebanese people.

 As always, one is more likely to believe a place has changed rather than admit that they have.

 We wouldn’t return to Lebanon for another five years after the war.
-The country was unstable and my family was shaken; we could not justify risking our lives just for a summer vacation.
+The country was unstable and my family was shaken; we could not justify risking our lives for a summer vacation.
 As always, one is more likely to believe a place has changed rather than admit that they have.
 This time around, my grandparents weren’t the only subjects I observed scrupulously.
 My two sisters and I, five years wiser, became critical of so many things we had overlooked in the past.
-For the first time, we noticed cars, like sharks maneuvering their way around each other, completely disregarding the traffic rules we had assumed were universal.
+For the first time, we noticed cars maneuvering their way around each other like sharks, completely disregarding the traffic rules we had assumed were universal.
 We found ourselves increasingly on edge whenever we left the solace of our grandparents’ home in the mountains to descend to the urban coastline.
 It wasn’t so much that the drivers on the road seemed shockingly reckless, but rather that their behavior was considered the norm; it was expected.
 We found our personal space and even our privacy consistently violated, even by people who shared our blood.

 Distant cousins of my mother’s pinched and kissed our cheeks (always 3 times, thanks to Lebanese tradition), actual strangers stood millimeters behind us in line at the grocery store, security guards searched our bags as we entered shopping malls, and armed military personnel examined the trunk of our car at checkpoints on designated roads.
 Once again, the most shocking part was that this was all normal, routine.
 It is no coincidence that this was the year we felt, for the first time in our lives, a tinge of relief as we boarded the plane for our returning flight.